Law, Government, Business & Science

 She made optimism intellectually respectable without calling it harmless

 Sharot's public profile first grew around optimism bias, and the TED material still captures why.
 The point was never that optimism is silly or that hope is irrational trash waiting to be corrected.
-The point was that optimism is a real cognitive tendency with both benefits and distortions.
+The point was that optimism is a documented cognitive tendency with both benefits and distortions.

 That distinction helped her stand out.